cBioPortal/cbioportal-docker-compose/README.md

 ```
 docker compose up
 ```
-If you are developing and want to expose the database for inspection through a program like Sequel Pro, run:
+If you are developing and want to expose the MySQL database for inspection through a program like Sequel Pro, run:
 ```
 docker compose -f docker-compose.yml -f open-ports.yml up
 ```